MichaelEPope/Additel-Device-Communication/README.md

 # Additel-Device-Communication

-This repository has been moved [Serial here](https://github.com/Additel-Code/Additel-Device-Communication)
+This repository has been moved [here](https://github.com/Additel-Code/Additel-Device-Communication)